 Not Too Cushy

-If you're concerned about long term comfort, you could consider a mattress with a firmer side for infants and a softer side for toddlers.
-That way, when you're ready to switch to a toddler bed in a few years, you can just turn the mattress over and have a softer sleep surface.
+If you're concerned about long term comfort, consider a mattress with a firmer side for infants and a softer side for toddlers.
+When you're ready to switch to a toddler bed, just turn the mattress over.
 Just be sure you use the firmer side at first, according to the instructions.

 Crib Mattress Materials